wunderio/drupal-sdc-helper/README.md

 ## Usage

 - Open a Twig file in your Drupal project.
-- Start typing an `include` or `embed` statements and autofill options should be presented when typing `:` symbol.
+- Start typing an `include` or `embed` statements and autofill options should be presented.
 - Press `Enter` to accept a suggestion.
 - Hold `Ctrl` and click on a component ID to open its definition file.

+## Contributing

+Are you interested in improving this extension further?
+Feel free to contribute by creating a pull request at [Github](https://github.com/wunderio/drupal-sdc-helper).